PaoloMazzon/JamUtil/README.md

  + Check for a point in a circle
  + Get the distance between two points
  + Get the angle between two points
+ + Linear interpolation (lerp)
+ + Sin interpolation (same as linear interpolation but with a sin graph for a smooth start and stop)

 Again, for specifics, just check the header.
 Everything is documented.